wagenadl/notedeln/docs/source/userguide.rst

               :class: no-scaled-link

 Text may be cut-and-pasted as you would expect using [Ctrl][X], [Ctrl][C], and [Ctrl][V] as in other programs, but NotedELN does not have an “undo” mechanism.
 To protect you against accidental deletion, you have to explicitly press [Delete] to delete a selection.
+(Just typing “over it” does not work.)
+Instead of deleting something from your notes, consider :ref:`crossing it out <crossout>` so your thought process remains documented.

 Adding graphics
 ---------------